JonVega/piTVstation/README.md

 # piTVstation

 Relive the era of television before video streaming!
-Turn your Raspberry Pi 4, that uses a composite cable, into a retro tv station that plays random episodes forever using VLC.
+Turn your Raspberry Pi 4, using a composite cable, into a retro tv station that plays random episodes forever using VLC.
 Commercials can also be added during commercial breaks or just after an episode finishes.

 So far, I only tested this with a Raspberry Pi 4 using a composite cable, but I'll give an update on other models and computers.